cubeclubatberkeley/decal-website/syllabus.md

 We will have cubes available for purchase for *$10* at the beginning of the course.
 Cubes can be purchased from several online retailers, the largest of which is [TheCubicle](https://thecubicle.com).

 If you are confused on which section you belong in, talk to one of the facilitators during the first class, and we will determine which section you should take.

 ---

-## Enrollment

-All dates are not finalized at the moment!

-- Deadline to fill out the application listed on the DeCal website — January 30th.
-- Note the application includes choosing either the beginner or the advanced section.
-- We will select around 130 applicants and send an email with the CCNs on September 10th.
-- CCNs will be made available to everyone on the DeCal website after the first class, which will be on Feburary 2nd.
-- The CCNs will be taken off of the DeCal website on February 15th.
-- Beginner’s tests will be held on the last two weeks of class, April 20th and April 27th.
-- Advanced tests will be held on the last week of class.
-More information will be presented in class.

----